Skip to content

 • New build installations

-• Major component replacement (MCR)
+• Major component replacement (MCR), including blades, gearboxes, generators

 • Decommissioning